ajaust/precice-parallel-solverdummies/README.md

 This repository currently contains two solver dummies for the coupling library [preCICE](https://github.com/precice/precice) that can be executed in parallel.
 The solver dummies can also be mixed with each other, i.e., each solver can play any role in the coupling!

 Current solver dummies included
-- C++ solver dummy: `solverdummy-cpp-parallel.cpp`
+- C++ solver dummy: `cpp/solverdummy-cpp-parallel.cpp`
+- Fortran solver dummy: `fortran/solverdummy-fortran-parallel.f90`
-- Python solver dummy: `solverdummy-python-parallel.py`
+- Python solver dummy: `python/solverdummy-python-parallel.py`

 ## Requirements

+All dummies:
+- preCICE v2 (only tested with v2.2.0)

 C++ dummy:
 - CMake
 - A C++ compiler
 - MPI (only tested with OpenMPI)

+Fortran dummy:
+- CMake
+- A Fortran compiler
-- preCICE v2 (only tested with v2.2.0)
+- MPI (only tested with OpenMPI)

 The Python dummy additionally needs:
 - Python 3